winglang/playground/apps/tour/src/tutorials/resource/bucket/05-tutorial.md

 # Congrats!
 You’re one of us now

-Congratulations on finishing the Winglang Tour! 🎉
+Congratulations on finishing the Bucket Tour! 🎉

 You're now one of us! 🥳